By default, access to Content Management, Admin Centers, and private sites are controlled using a ScreenSteps username/password.

 - Content Management and Admin Centers

 The Identity Provider (IDP) column for each of these sections allows you to customize how users log in to your ScreenSteps resources.

-One Identity Provider can be configured for each unique domain associated with your ScreenSteps account.
-Here are some rules to keep in mind:
+Note: One Identity Provider can be configured for each unique domain associated with your ScreenSteps account.

-- The Content Management Center/Admin Center and the Primary Site share the same domain by default.
-That means the Identity Provider you configure for the Content Management and Admin Centers will apply to the Primary Site.
+If your primary site has the same domain as the Content Management and Admin Centers, then the Identity Provider you configure for the Content Management and Admin Centers will apply to the Primary Site.

 - If you want to configure a different Identity Provider for the Primary Site then configure a Vanity Domain for the Primary Site.